kimdurante/intro-to-gdal/content/vector.md

 1: sfzipcodes (Polygon)
 ```

-This produces a brief output showing the filename, driver and layer name.
+This produces a brief output showing the filename, driver, layer name and geometry type.
 Use the `-al` flag to display all feature information including projection, schema, feature count and extent information:

 ```
 $ ogrinfo zipcodes.shp -al